All Episodes

 But when this exact same shit happens to Biden, we're just going down a toxic spiral, right?

-This is not this is not somewhere we should be going.
+This is not, this is not somewhere we should be going.

-It's the same thing with impeachment when you're impeaching every single president.
+It's the same thing with impeachment.

-That's not a spiral you want to go down on.
+When you're impeaching every single president, that's not a spiral you want to go down on.

-A lot of these commentators that I've seen that are talking about this case, don't show you guys the documents, and worse yet, don't even know what the fuck they're talking about a lot of the times.
+A lot of these commentators that I've seen that are talking about this case don't show you guys the documents.

 So like the video, share it with a friend.

-Um, Andrew, anything else, man?
+Andrew, anything else, man?

-I mean, we gotta we gotta wait.
+I mean, we got a week going to wait.

-I mean, I'm happy to come back on and talk once once we get this unsealed, we gotta go back and do that.
+Once we get this unsealed, we got to go back and do that.

-So I'm happy to come back on when we get this document, the finally the redacted version, like that's gonna be really good to go through.
+So I'm happy to come back on when we get this document, the finally the redacted version.

 We might have to do an episode like whenever they drop it.

-Here's the thing that you're able to do because we've done this together, Myron, before.
+We'll be if we get it, here's the thing that you're able to do because we've done this together, Myron, before.

 You're able to tell us what's probably redacted.